navant/object-detection-dlproject/README.md

 Example: As part of this use case to capture home inventory,  this model support in automatic population of the objects and user have option to edit /update this classification.
 When model accuracy improves and new data classes are getting added then number of manual classification reduces.

-- Under estimation of effort involved to make it end to end work.
+- Under estimation of effort involved to make it work end to end.

 ## Next Steps  (way to go..)